kbradley/photo-viewer/README.md

 # Photo Viewer

-Uses Sass for styles.
-Compass is used just for compiling to CSS.
+Written using vanilla JavaScript with Sass for styles, no frameworks.
+Compass is used just for compiling Sass to CSS.

 Watch Sass files and compile to CSS:
 ```